 How to Freeze Kale – 2 Easy Ways

 Learn the easy ways to freeze kale in two easy ways to use for recipes, smoothies, and more.
 Enjoy the health benefits of kale all year round.
-Follow my tips below on freezing kale and how to use it in recipes.

 I just picked two small spots and now they have turned into crazy kale making machines!
 So now that we have it coming out of our ears we are preserving our harvest by freezing it for later.